mataha/android-accept-licenses/README.md

 ## Alternatives

+All of the below require `sdkmanager` to be in your PATH.

 ### Using WSL

-Assuming `sdkmanager` is in your PATH and you have [WSL][1] installed and configured, the following one-liner should work with every default distro:
+With [WSL][1] installed and configured, the following one-liner should work on every default distribution:

 ```batchfile
 wsl --exec yes "y" | sdkmanager --licenses